ORMGP Particle Tracking Web-tool

 Data Compression

 These pathline files (outputted as a “gob file” or Go Binary: *.gob) consist of a set of vertices each with knowledge of their neighbour vertices (either up and down gradient of the current location).
-It is these relationships that define the pathlines yet enable the user to take any point along a centroidal pathline and track from there.
+These relationships define the pathlines yet enable the user to take any point along a centroidal pathline and track from there.

 System test